getreu/tp-note/README.md

     to some incompatible configuration file changes.

     Tp-Note backs up the existing configuration
-    file and creates a new one with default values."
+    file and creates a new one with default values.

 The configuration file backup is stored in the same directory as the newly created configuration file (cf. [Customization section] of _Tp-Note_'s